 The Development, as defined herein, is a mixed use planned development located Southwest of the intersection of Highway 27 and Highway 17-92W, and East of Watts Dairy Road.
 The property has a land use of RMU (Regional Mixed Use) and a zoning of MUPUD (Mixed Use Planned Unit Development).
 The Development will be constructed in three (3) phases.
-The Development is currently anticipated to consist of 111 single family lots, 106 townhome lots, 12 commercial lots as well as retail, restaurants, assisted living facilities, and hotels and other commercial uses along with recreation/amenity areas, parks and open space, landscaping and hardscaping, and associated infrastructure ("Development").
+The Development is currently anticipated to consist of 111 single family lots, 106 townhome lots, 12 commercial lots as well as retail, restaurants, assisted living facilities, and hotels and other commercial uses along with recreation/amenity areas, parks and open space, landscaping and hardscaping, and associated infrastructure ("Development") - all as is more specifically described herein and in Table A.